benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

-    427.41

 --The distribution of daily deaths in the US is right skewed.
-Lets check the trend in the US Covid death rate by plotting number of deaths over time
+--Lets check the trend in the US Covid death rate by plotting number of deaths over time

+### Plotting daily deaths in US from 1/22/2020 - 2/15/2023

+--Important public health events indicated with verticle red dashed lines --first line is lock down
+--other lines are releases of vaccines/booster authorizations

 ![png](assets/images/tsa_files/Covid19_analysis_52_0.png)

-# Time Series Analysis